lgsoftdev/lgsoftdev.github.io/README.md

 # Welcome to my Portfolio!

-This Porfolio website was built using HTML, CSS, SCSS, and a bit of JavaScript.
+This <a href="https://lgsoftdev.github.io/" target="blank">Porfolio</a> website was built using HTML, CSS, SCSS, and a bit of JavaScript.
 As I progress through the \_nology course, I may gradually improve on the design and functionalities of this website.

 I chose to keep the website design very simple.
 I used a lot of white so the site looks clean and uncluttered.